byu-oit/frontend-template-nuxt/README.md

 12) Uncomment the target branch line in the Dependabot config.
 13) Create a branch named `dev` in your project.
 14) Update the `.repo-meta.yml` file.
-15) Add the repo key from Codecov into `cb-buildspec.yml` and then run `cbsetup` locally to create a CodeBuild project.
 15) Create `static/config.json` with the following format:

 ```json